-Date: 21/12/16
+Date: 13/12/17

-Independent Reporting Accountant's Assurance Report on Regularity to Wadebridge School and the Education Funding Agency
+Independent Reporting Accountant's Assurance Report on Regularity to Wadebridge School and the Education and Skills Funding Agency

-In accordance with the terms of our engagement letter dated 24 October 2016 and further to the requirements of the Education Funding Authority (EFA) as included in the Academies Accounts Direction 2015 to 2016, we have carried out an engagement to obtain limited assurance about whether the expenditure disbursed and income received by Wadebridge School during the year 1 September 2015 to 31 August 2016 have been applied to the purposes identified by Parliament and the financial transactions conform to the authorities which govern them.
+In accordance with the terms of our engagement letter dated 11 October 2017 and further to the requirements of the Education and Skills Funding Agency (ESFA) as included in the Academies Accounts Direction 2016 to 2017, we have carried out an engagement to obtain limited assurance about whether the expenditure disbursed and income received by Wadebridge School during the period 1 September 2016 to 31 August 2017 have been applied to the purposes identified by Parliament and the financial transactions conform to the authorities which govern them.

-This report is made solely to Wadebridge School and EFA in accordance with the terms of our engagement letter.
-Our work has been undertaken so that we might state to Wadebridge School and EFA those matters we are required to state in a report and for no other purpose.
-To the fullest extent permitted by law, we do not accept or assume responsibility to anyone other than Wadebridge School and EFA, for our work, for this report, or for the conclusion we have formed.
+This report is made solely to Wadebridge School and the ESFA in accordance with the terms of our engagement letter.
+Our work has been undertaken so that we may state to Wadebridge School and the ESFA those matters we are required to state in a report and for no other purpose.
+To the fullest extent permitted by law, we do not accept or assume responsibility to anyone other than Wadebridge School and the ESFA, for our work, for this report, or for the conclusion we have formed.

-Respective responsibilities of Wadebridge School's accounting officer and the reporting accountant
+Respective responsibilities of the Wadebridge School's Accounting Officer and the reporting Accountant

-The accounting officer is responsible, under the requirements of Wadebridge School's funding agreement with the Secretary of State for Education and the Academies Financial Handbook, extant from 1 September 2015, for ensuring that expenditure disbursed and income received is applied for the purposes intended by Parliament and the financial transactions conform to the authorities which govern them.
+The Accounting Officer is responsible, under the requirements of Wadebridge School's funding agreement with the Secretary of State for Education dated 18 April 2012 and the Academies Financial Handbook extant from 1 September 2016, for ensuring that expenditure disbursed and income received is applied for the purposes intended by Parliament and the financial transactions conform to the authorities which govern them.

-Our responsibilities for this engagement are established in the United Kingdom by our profession's ethical guidance and are to obtain limited assurance and report in accordance with our engagement letter and the requirements of the Academies Accounts Direction 2015 to 2016.
-We report to you whether anything has come to our attention in carrying out our work which suggests that in all material respects, expenditure disbursed and income received during the year from 1 September 2015 to 31 August 2016 have not been applied to purposes intended by Parliament or that the financial transactions do not conform to the authorities which govern them.
+Our responsibilities for this engagement are established in the United Kingdom by our profession's ethical guidance and are to obtain limited assurance and report in accordance with our engagement letter and the requirements of the Academies Accounts Direction 2016 to 2017.
+We report to you whether anything has come to our attention in carrying out our work which suggests that in all material respects, expenditure disbursed and income received during the year from 1 September 2016 to 31 August 2017 have not been applied to purposes intended by Parliament or that the financial transactions do not conform to the authorities which govern them.